AMCN41R/blog/source/_posts/au-ts-jspm-skeleton.md

 All that's left is to create the index.html then serve what we've done locally using lite-server.

 ### index.html
-Create the following index.html in the project rot...
+Create the following index.html in the project root...
 ```html
 <!DOCTYPE html>
 <html lang="en">